SINTEF-Power-system-asset-management/flexible_load_analysis/README.md

 To use this script, change config.toml to reflect placement and structure of dataset, as well as changing any other fields.
+Remember to update the path of the config in main.py as well.

 After this, the program may be ran by running
 ```Bash
 python main.py